What is Metropolitan Family Service (MFS)?

 How are Pro Bono Professionals vetted for project assignments?

 We require applications, resumes, interviews, criminal background checks and reference checks to qualify them for placement in projects.
 They also complete a required training that familiarizes them with nonprofits and what to expect when making the transition from corporate/business life to this new sector.
 We also recruit former nonprofit professionals who are very familiar with what it takes to be successful in a nonprofit setting.

 How is this service different from the Encore Fellows program?

-Social Purpose Works projects are short term (20-500 hours) and complement the Encore Fellows program administered by Social Venture Partners (SVP) here in Portland where professionally skilled citizens can provide their services in 1000 hour projects.
+Social Purpose Works projects are short term (20-500 hours, averaging 130-150 hours) and complement the Encore Fellows program administered by Social Venture Partners (SVP) here in Portland where professionally skilled citizens can provide their services in 1000 hour projects.
 SPW and SVP are partners in the encore movement specializing in the full spectrum of second acts for the greater good.
 Professionally skilled volunteers can find their niche in either or both of these programs.
 Click here for a more detailed comparison of the two programs.